What’s the process of glass production?

 How is glass produced in modern society?

-The mass production of glass was first developed in 1887 by the firm Ashley Yorkshire, England.
-This semi-automatic process would use machines that were capable of producing 200 bottles per hour, which was much quicker than the traditional methods of manufacturing.
+In the mid-1800s, the automation of glass manufacturing began with Henry Bessemer’s patent for a system that produced a ribbon of flat glass by forming the ribbon between rollers.
+The surfaces of the glass were then polished.
+This method marked a significant shift towards mass production of glass, which was first developed in 1887 by the firm Ashley Yorkshire, England.
+The semi-automatic process used machines capable of producing 200 bottles per hour, which was much quicker than traditional methods.

-The “Float Glass” process
+The “Float Glass” Process

 In 1957, Alastair Pilkington and Kenneth Bickerstaff developed the revolutionary float glass process, which is now widely used in modern glass production.
 This process involves forming a continuous ribbon of glass using a molten tin bath, giving the sheet uniform thickness and a flat surface.
 Modern windows are produced from float glass, which is used for its strength, safety, and insulation properties.

 Glass production has come a long way since its early days, with advances in technology and automation leading to more efficient and cost-effective manufacturing processes.
 The history of glass production is a fascinating one, and today’s glass manufacturers continue to innovate and develop new techniques.
 For more information on glass production and its applications, check out the Miglass website.